hardisgroupcom/sfdx-hardis/docs/hardis/work/save.md

 When a work task is completed, guide user to create a merge request

-Some properties can be defined in `.sfdx-hardis.yml` to avoid to have to manually update xml files so the deployment will pass.
+- Generate package-xml diff using sfdx-git-delta
+- Automatically update `manifest/package.xml` and `manifest/destructiveChanges.xml` according to the committed updates
+- Automatically Clean XML files using `.sfdx-hardis.yml` properties
   - `autocleantypes`: List of auto-performed sources cleanings, available on command [hardis:project:clean:references](https://hardisgroupcom.github.io/sfdx-hardis/hardis/project/clean/references/)
   - `autoRemoveUserPermissions`: List of userPermission to automatically remove from profile metadatas

 Example: